image of the recipe rebel cookbook cover on transparent background.Get my ⭐️⭐️⭐️⭐️⭐️ cookbook here 🎉

 Buttery (Whole Wheat) Bread Machine Rolls

-Jump to Recipe
+Pin RecipeJump to Recipe

-whole wheat bread machine rolls in basket with white towel
+Whole wheat bread machine rolls in basket with white towel.

 How many jokes about buns is an appropriate number in one post?
 These are the softest buns I’ve ever had.
 Generally, I like my buns a little firmer (insert an acceptable number of groans and eye rolls here).

 My mom always had the best buns.
-With this recipe, I feel like we’re almost on an equal playing field, except that I leave the hard labour to my trusty bread machine while she kneads hers by hand.
+With this bread machine rolls recipe, I feel like we’re almost on an equal playing field, except that I leave the hard labour to my trusty bread machine while she kneads hers by hand.
+But the bread machine just makes it so easy!

-six whole wheat buns in basket lined with white and red towel
+Six whole wheat buns in basket lined with white and red towel.

 Here’s a little visual on how I roll my buns.
 First, pinch off a section of dough.
 Making a circle with your thumb and first finger to “grip” what will be the outside of your bun, “stuff” all the yucky uneven dough into what will be the “inside” of your bun.
 Continue “stuffing” until the outside of your ball is nice and smooth.
 Pinch the end shut and roll around in your hands to smooth out the little lump left behind.
 Don’t add flour unless it’s too sticky to work with.

-four step by step images showing how to roll a bun
+Four step by step images showing how to roll a bun.

 • 1 cup warm milk